Auto Parts Marketing Idea – Hold Your Own Car Show

 Whether you’re in the business of manufacturing auto parts, retailing parts online, or retailing parts in your local market, a car show can be an effective and affordable way to market your company.
-Car shows tend to draw hard-core automotive enthusiasts who are influencers on forums and social media, they can often garner media coverage of some kind, and they’re usually pretty fun.
+Car shows tend to draw hard-core automotive enthusiasts who are influencers on social media, car shows often garner media coverage, and they’re fun.

-Of course, they’re lots of work too…it’s not exactly “easy” to put on an event, especially one that requires registration and planning.
+Of course, car shows are a lot of work too.
+It’s not easy to put on an event, especially one that requires registration and planning.

 Here are the pros and cons from a marketing perspective, along with some advice on putting together a good show.